ULHPC/ulhpc-docs/docs/environment/modules.md

 $ module --force unload env/development/2023b
 ```
 This saves you from loading environment setting module every time you purge your environment modules during normal operations.

+??? info "Inner workings of meta-module mutual exclusiveness"

+    The meta-modules in the UL HPC system are all members of the `env` family.
+This is defined in the module file with the
+    ```lua
+    family("env")
+    ```
+    command.
+Members of the same family cannot be loaded at the same time, so whenever you load a module of the `env` family, all other `env` modules that are loaded are removed.

 ### Loading an EESSI software set